nordcraftengine/documentation/docs/styling/theme/index.md

 ### Syntax: Percentage

-Percentage variables is a subset of length-percentage variables where only percentage values are allowed.
+Percentage variables are a subset of length-percentage variables where only percentage values are allowed.
 These are useful for defining relative sizes, such as widths or heights based on parent elements.

 ### Syntax: Number